Virtual-Finland-Development/authentication-gw/docs/frontend-app-usage.md

 ## Using the auth token

-The auth `idToken` is used for example in the `Authorization` header of the requests to the productizer backends.
+Requests to the protected external backend services are accompanied with the `idToken` as a bearer token in the `Authorization` header, accomppanied with a provider name in the `X-authorization-provider` header.

 eg: